 So far we understand the origin of crossover behavior.
-Namely, $1B_u$ is ionic state while $2A_g$ consists of mainly covalent excitation.
+Namely, 1Bu is ionic state while 2Ag consists of mainly covalent excitation.
 Electron correlation effect governs the ordering while chemical structure and even conjugation length also play important roles.
 Chemical substitutions are effective molecular design methods.
-For non-emissive polymers, side-chain substitution can result in charge modification for the main to stabilize the $1B_u$ state.
-In fact, even for polyacetylene, there have been successful examples for substitution induced light-emitting [75].
-The question we like to address here is can we predict what types of side-chain substitution can lead to excited state ordering alteration?
+For non-emissive polymers, side-chain substitution can result in charge modification for the main to stabilize the 1Bu state.
+In fact, even for polyacetylene, there have been successful examples for substitution can lead to excited state ordering alteration?
 We carry out a case study for non-emissive polydiacetylene (PDA) (see Fig. 4).
-Despite of controversies over the nature of the lowest-lying excited state in PDA in both experiment and theory, more and more experimental evidences indicated that $2A_g$ is the lowest-lying excited state in PDA [76].
+Despite of controversies over the nature of the lowest-lying excited state in PDA in both experiment and theory, more and more experimental evidences indicated that 2Ag is the lowest-lying excited state in PDA [76].
 PDA has been the only polymer which can be crystallized in large scale thus possessing large carrier mobility [77,78].
 To achieve electrical pump lasing, both light-emitting and large mobility are required.
 It is thus of important interests to design PDA to be highly emissive.

 The substitution effect could be modeled by introducing site-energy term in the main chain.
 However, the parameterization is not an easy task, which could lead to arbitrary conclusion regarding the excited state structure.
 We thus resort to quantum chemistry with well-defined model.
-Since from the PPP model, the bond alternation parameter δ for PDA is small, which does not fall in the window of any chain length dependent crossover region, we then can use short chain oligomers, which are tractable by quantum chemistry with correlated electrons, such as equation of motion coupled cluster method.
+Since from the PPP model, the bond alternation parameter $\delta$ for PDA is small, which does not fall in the window of any chain length dependent crossover region, we then can use short chain oligomers, which are tractable by quantum chemistry with correlated electrons, such as equation of motion coupled cluster method.
 We resorted to an Incomplete Neglect of Diatomic Orbital (INDO) parameterized version of home-made EOM/CC program [16], which can capture the essential features for electron correlation as well as for conjugated structure.
 In Table 2, we present the calculated excited states energy for the native and substituted PDA oligomers.
-It is seen that chemical substitution cannot alter the ordering, namely, in all the cases, we always have $2A{\rm g} < 1B{\rm u}$.
+It is seen that chemical substitution cannot alter the ordering, namely, in all the cases, we always have $2A_g < 1B_u$ .
 This predicted that it is almost impossible to modify PDA to be light-emitting.

-We carried out more calculations on other diacetylene derivatives such as 1,4-pentadiyne and p-phenylenebutadiynylene oligomers [79], where in some cases, we did find that substitution can cause the excited state ordering alterations.
+We carried out more calculations on other diacetylene derivatives such as 1, 4-pentadiyne and p-phenylenebutadiynylene oligomers [79], where in some cases, we did find that substitution can cause the excited state ordering alterations.